R300-AI/ITRI-AI-Hub/docs/pages/quick-start/flash-image.md

 **Step 4.** Press and hold **Download** button and tap **RST** button on the board to start flashing.

 <div align="center"><img src="../../assets/images/genio-flash/4.png" width="540"/></div>

+> We Recommand that you can config your Genio ubuntu by following step
+>